dirkjanm/dirkjanm.github.io/_posts/2019-09-16-azure-ad-privilege-escalation-application-admin.md

 In Azure AD there is a distinction between Applications and Service Principals.
 An application is the configuration of an application, whereas the Service Principal is the security object that can actually have privileges in the Azure Directory.
 This can be quite confusing as in the documentation they are usually both called applications.
 The Azure portal makes it even more confusing by calling Service Principals "Enterprise Applications" and hiding most properties of the service principals from view.
 For Office 365 and other Microsoft applications, the Application definition is present in one of Microsoft's dedicated Azure directories.
 In an Office 365 tenant, service principals are created for these applications automatically, giving an Office 365 Azure AD about 200 service principals by default that all have different pre-assigned permissions.

 # Application roles
 The way Azure AD applications work is that they can define roles, which can then be assigned to users, groups or service principals.
 If you read the documentation for the [Microsoft Graph permissions](https://docs.microsoft.com/en-us/graph/permissions-reference) you can see permissions such as `Directory.Read.All`.
 These are actually roles defined in the Microsoft Graph application, which can be assigned to service principals.
 In the documentation and Azure Portal, these roles are called "Application permissions", but we're sticking to the API terminology here.
-The roles defined in the Microsoft graph application can be queried using the AzureAD Powershell module:
+The roles defined in the Microsoft graph application can be queried using the AzureAD PowerShell module:

 ![Microsoft Graph roles](/assets/img/azuread/msgraphroles.png)